Canadian sex toy maker that collected intimate data settles $5-million lawsuit

 A Canadian vibrator maker accused of secretly tracking the intimate habits of thousands of its customers through a smartphone app has agreed to spend $5-million to settle a privacy lawsuit in the United States.

-Under the deal, Ottawa-based Standard Innovation will pay those who bought its We-Vibe sex toy before Sept.
+Under the deal that still requires final court approval, Ottawa-based Standard Innovation will pay Americans who bought its We-Vibe sex toy before Sept.
 26, 2016, up to $199 (U.S.) each.
-Users who controlled the vibrator via its We-Connect application will get up to $10,000 each – although the actual amounts in both cases are likely to be much lower.
+Users who controlled the vibrator via its We-Connect application will get up to $10,000 each — although the actual amounts in both cases are likely to be much lower.

 The company, which denies any wrongdoing, will also have to destroy much of the personal data it had collected through the app.
 The data includes time and date of use, the user-selected vibration intensity level and pattern and the temperature of the device, according to court documents.

-While the exact number of users is unknown, company records indicate about 300,000 people bought a Bluetooth enabled We-Vibe product and more than 100,000 downloaded and used the app, an affidavit by the plaintiffs’ lawyer states.
+While the exact number of users is unknown, company records indicate about 300,000 people bought a Bluetooth enabled We-Vibe product and more than 100,000 downloaded and used the app, an affidavit by the plaintiffs’ lawyer, Eve-Lynn Rapp, states.

-According to the lawyer’s estimates, app users will likely end up with about $500 each, while product buyers will get about $40 – significantly less than half the purchase price.
-Settlement notices will appear, among other places, in People and Sports Illustrated magazines.
+According to Rapp’s estimates, app users will likely end up with about $500 each, while product buyers will get about $40 — significantly less than half the purchase price.

+Notices of the tentative settlement will appear, among other places, in People and Sports Illustrated magazines.

+“The notice will provide class members with information about the settlement and explain how to file claims,” Rapp told The Canadian Press Tuesday.
+Canadian residents are not eligible, Rapp said.

-The proposed class action lawsuit was launched in September by a Chicago-area woman known as N.P., who bought a We-Vibe Rave vibrator for $130 in May 2016.
+The class action was launched in September by a Chicago-area woman known as N.P., who bought a We-Vibe Rave vibrator for $130 in May 2016.
 A second plaintiff, P.S., joined the suit last month.

 According to the statement of claim, users had to download the We-Connect app to allow them or their partners to remotely control the Bluetooth-equipped vibrator’s settings.
 The app’s “connect lover” feature, which promises a secure connection, lets partners exchange text messages, conduct video chats and control a paired We-Vibe device.

-However, that information – along with the email address associated with the user – was also sent in real time to the company’s Canadian servers, the claim alleges.
+However, the claim asserts, that information — along with the email address associated with the user — was also sent in real time to the company’s Canadian servers.

 The secret data collection is “highly offensive” because the users’ information “reveals intimate private details about their sexual behaviour that they believed were confidential,” causing them embarrassment and anxiety, the claim states.